Categories

 2. Start the installation and continue clicking “Next” until you come to the “Select Components” view (see below).

-3. Continue clicking “Next” without changing anything and finally click “Finish” to complete the setup.
+3. Continue clicking “Next” and finally click “Finish” to complete the setup.
 We have completed installing Git.
+(Note: Feel free to change any setting if you know what you’re doing.
+I didn’t change anything though)

 Configure Git settings